akash-2004/Projects_akash/README.md

 # Projects I made during my junior year in High school
-A few good projects of many made as a part of a bootcamp and original as well.
+A few good projects of many made as a part of an online udemy bootcamp and some original as well.